johnlee1/learn/operating systems/2-processes.md

  * processes directly read/write from this memory
  * beneficial because OS is out of the way (so no overheads from the OS)
  * the downside is that without OS, there are no fixed or well-defined APIs of how the shared memory region is used

+With shared-memory based communication the individual data exchange is cheap because they don't require that the data is copied in and out of the kernel.
+However, the actual operation of mapping memory between two processes is expensive.
+It only makes sense to do shared-memory based communication if the setup cost can be amortized across a sufficiently large number of messages.